The speed of application development and delivery is where the industry’s success lies in modern IT.

 Useful link: Kubernetes Adoption: The Prime Drivers and Challenges

-How Kubernetes as a Service (KaaS) Helps?
+How Does Kubernetes as a Service (KaaS) Help?

 1) Security